 In September 2014, the "Sixth international symposium on physiological processes in roots of woody plants" was held at Nagoya University, Japan.
 In this symposium, current woody root studies were reported by 37 oral and 77 poster presentations.
-The topics discussed in the symposium were quite diverse including root growth dynamics, water and nutrient uptake, below-ground carbon allocation and biological interactions (e.g. symbiosis, biodiversity effects).
-This special issue "Dynamics and physiological processes of tree roots" was provided by 21 excellent papers, most of which were from the symposium in Nagoya.
+The topics discussed in the symposium were quite diverse including root growth dynamics, water

-Kyotaro Noguchi kyotaro@affrc.go.jpTakayoshi Koike tkoike@for.agr.hokudai.ac.jp
+Kyotaro Noguchi kyotaro@affrc.go.jp Takayoshi Koike tkoike@for.agr.hokudai.ac.jp